How do we make sense of data and help organisations and researchers exploit its value?

 Our distance-learning MSc Data Science is delivered 100% online.
 You can study with us anywhere in the world, with no need for a study visa.

-Each course that’s part of this degree is taught intensively over a period of three weeks.
+Each course that’s part of this degree is taught intensively (around 40 hours per week) for three weeks.

 Your teaching